MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 This results in a default CSP of `script-src * 'unsafe-inline' 'unsafe-eval'; worker-src 'self' blob:; style-src * 'unsafe-inline'; font-src * data:; frame-ancestors 'self';`.
 In our roadmap, we have the ability to modify currently non-customizable headers.

 ### Prerequisites
-- For Dynamics / model-driven apps, CSP is only available in online environments and in on-premises environments with version 9.1 and newer.
+- For Dynamics 365 Customer Engagement apps and other model-driven apps, CSP is only available in online environments and in organizations with Dynamics 365 Customer Engagement (on-premises), version 9.1 or later version.

 ## Configuring CSP